The future of housing looks nothing like today’s

 In short, for complex economic, social, and cultural reasons, what constitutes “normal” housing for seniors in America is changing.
 Culture may also play a role.
 “I think there’s a tighter connection just generationally between young adults and their parents,” says Chris Porter, an analyst at John Burns Real Estate Consulting who tracks housing trends.
 That closeness is influencing the senior housing market, as well as the way senior-focused housing is marketed.
 “We’re seeing the golf course as less of an amenity these days for senior housing,” says Porter, who has worked with several developers to redevelop golf courses as housing.
 “The real amenity for seniors is being near their kids and grandkids.
 I think that comes back to that connection between the boomers and their kids.”

 For families that can afford it, major homebuilders are now offering “multigenerational” floor plans that make space for three or more generations.
-Lennar, one of the largest homebuilders in the United States, recently launched a suite of floorplans that the company branded Next Gen. It describes its designs with a tagline: “Two homes.
+Lennar, one of the largest homebuilders in the United States, launched a suite of floorplans that the company branded Next Gen in 2011.
+It describes its designs with a tagline: “Two homes.
 Under one roof.”

 Typical features include separate entrances and garages that let parents come and go as they please.
 These “in-law” units often have their own kitchenette and living spaces, too.
 The company touts the financial benefits of a multigen home: There’s just one mortgage, you’ll spend less on gas and waste less time commuting; you’ll also spend less on childcare, the company claims: “Getting a babysitter means getting quality time with the grandparents.”
+Lennar now offers Next Gen models in 13 states, and notes that its floorplans are also well-equipped to serve special needs adults and their families.

-(At the same time, one urbanist points out that such single-family suburban developments still neglect walkability, an important factor for seniors who want to be mobile and engaged in their communities.)
+One urbanist points out that there are drawbacks to aging in a single-family suburban development, which tend to neglect walkability–an important factor for seniors who want to be mobile and engaged in their communities.

-In any case, homes designed specifically for multigenerational living are still a vanishingly small segment of the housing market.
+But in any case, homes designed specifically for multigenerational living are still a small segment of the housing market.
 Far more common are families that have renovated their homes to suit aging parents or adult children, like the architect Cini, whose firm Mosaic Design specializes in senior design, particularly assisted living centers.
 Her personal experience with multigenerational life eventually led to a book, Hive, a practical how-to for other families who, either by necessity or choice, are moving in together.
 In large part, Hive addresses the unspoken taboos and tensions of living with your parents and grandparents.

 “I had so many people–friends and family and business associates and clients–that said, ‘Oh yeah, my mother-in-law lives with us.
 Oh yeah, we’ve been doing that for years,'” Cini says.
 “And I had no idea because nobody talks about it.
 And because nobody talks about it, it creates a lot more stress because you can’t commiserate with and laugh about the issues and really find out, you know, kind of hacks on how to live.”

 Cini recalls dealing with the design problem of making her parents and grandmother feel welcome in their living room (make it more like a frat house, she councils only half-jokingly: enough seating for everyone, then more).
-She designed a private entrance for her 94-year-old grandmother’s suite–formerly the home’s garage–and kept a series of stairs leading to the apartment in place (a key point: stairs shouldn’t be avoided, no matter your age; they’re exercise).
+She designed a private entrance for her 94-year-old grandmother’s suite–formerly the home’s garage–and decided to keep a series of stairs leading to the apartment (a key point: stairs shouldn’t be avoided, no matter your age; they’re exercise).

 Other design choices were more contentious.
 Something as simple as storage can be emotional for grandparents who are moving into their adult children’s homes; giving them space to display memories of their lives is crucial.
 Finding the line between togetherness and privacy can be a matter of material choice and soundproofing, too.
 Cini remembers being mortified to hear moaning coming from her parents’ room one night (her mom had a leg cramp).

 Cini’s grandmother passed last year, and looking back, she has a few things she would do differently.
 Some have to do with small quality-of-life details: She wishes she would have added heated flooring to her grandma’s bathroom and a light under every stair.
 Others underline the challenges of designing for four generations with different expectations about technology.
-Even though she and her husband could control their Philips Hue lights from their phones, her dad missed the lightswitch.
+Even though she and her husband could control their Philips Hue lights from their phones, her dad missed the light switch.
 “It’s still about choice.
 I think we forget that that should be an option,” she says.

 The experience is also reshaping her professional practice.
 This year, her studio bought a historic mansion in Columbus, Ohio, that dates back to 1914.
 Cini is turning the 10,000-square-foot building into a kind of Airbnb for aging–a model home designed to let families try out living together in multigenerational layouts.
-Working with partners from across the homebuilding industry, including Toto and Shaw Flooring, Cini is retrofitting the building with everything from step-in tubs and an at-home gym with specialized machines for senior to details as small as toilet paper holders that double as grab-bars.
+Working with partners from across the homebuilding industry, including Toto and Shaw Flooring, Cini is retrofitting the building with everything from step-in tubs and an at-home gym with specialized machines for seniors to details as small as toilet paper holders that double as grab-bars.
 “The idea is not only to have what is currently on the market but also to beta test products and gain valuable market feedback,” she explains.

 Her studio will relocate to the mansion’s carriage house, behind the property.
 “Having our design studio in view will create a natural dialog to help us serve the aging-in-place market with better designs and product development,” she says.
 The renovations are just beginning, and she hopes to open the model home-slash-hotel next year.